filecoin-project/specs/src/systems/filecoin_blockchain/storage_power_consensus/_index.md

 Specifically, miners must have either at least `MIN_MINER_SIZE_STOR` of power (i.e. storage power currently used in storage deals) in order to participate in leader election.
 If no miner has `MIN_MINER_SIZE_STOR` or more power, miners with at least as much power as the smallest miner in the top `MIN_MINER_SIZE_TARG` of miners (sorted by storage power) will be able to participate in leader election.
 In plain english, take `MIN_MINER_SIZE_TARG = 3` for instance, this means that miners with at least as much power as the 3rd largest miner will be eligible to participate in consensus.

 Miners smaller than this cannot mine blocks and earn block rewards in the network.
-Their power will not be counted as part of total network power.
+Their power will still be counted in the total network (raw or claimed) storage power, even though their power will not be counted as votes for leader election.
 However, **it is important to note that such miners can still have their power faulted and be penalized accordingly**.

-Accordingly, to bootstrap the network, the genesis block must include miners taking part in valid storage deals along with appropriate committed storage.
+Accordingly, to bootstrap the network, the genesis block must include miners, potentially just CommittedCapacity sectors, to initiate the network.

 The `MIN_MINER_SIZE_TARG` condition will not be used in a network in which any miner has more than `MIN_MINER_SIZE_STOR` power.
 It is nonetheless defined to ensure liveness in small networks (e.g. close to genesis or after large power drops).